MatheusMAssis/Maze-Generator/README.md

 # Maze-Generator

 In a one-day work, using a Randomized Prim's Algorithm, I created a maze generator.
-To use this generator, you just got to use your favorite IDE that supports matplotlib.pyplot and run this code as { make-maze(x, y) | x = width, y = length }.
+To use this generator, you just got to use your favorite IDE (I prefer to use Spyder for Python 3.6) that supports matplotlib.pyplot and run this code as { make-maze(x, y) | x = width, y = length }.
 It will return a plot of the maze.

 #### created by: Matheus de Moncada Assis